rescrv/blue/macarunes/README.md

 Production loaders usually wrap an RPC client, local cache, database lookup, or service-discovery layer.
-A loader should return macaroons for exactly one location.  `RequestBuilder` rejects a macaroon if the loader returns a different location than the one requested.
+A loader should return macaroons for exactly one location.  `RequestBuilder` rejects a macaroon if the loader returns a different location than the one requested, and it rejects duplicate loader registration for the same static location.

 Selecting Discharges from a Cache
 ---------------------------------